 - Do not store the metal rack in the oven.
 Arcing and damage to the oven could result if someone accidentally starts the oven. - Do not operate the oven with the metal rack stored on the floor of the oven.
-Damage to the interior finish will result. - Use rack only in the microwave oven. - Do not use rack with browning dish. - Do not let food container on rack touch the top or sides of the oven. - Do not cook foods directly on rack without putting them in containers first. - Do not place a metal cooking container on rack when microwave cooking or combination cooking.
-Place a microwavesafe plate under container. - Only use the Bi Level Cooking Rack when cooking at more than one level.
+Damage to the interior finish will result. - Use rack only in the microwave oven. - Do not use rack with browning dish. - Do not let food container on rack touch the top or sides of the oven. - Do not cook foods directly on rack without putting them in containers first. - Do not place a metal cooking container on rack.
+Place a microwave-safe plate under container. - Only use the Bi-Level Cooking Rack when cooking at more than one level.